Vienna International Airport: Development since the 2000s

-In 2006, the 109 m tall control tower started operating.
-It allows a free overview of the entire airport area and offers a night laser show, which aims to welcome the passengers even from the aircraft.
-From 2004 to 2007, an Office Park had been erected offering 69000 m² of rentable space.
-A VIP and general aviation terminal, including a separated apron, opened in 2006.

-Following the fall of the Iron Curtain (Velvet Revolution) in 1989-90 and Slovakia's admission to the European Union and Schengen Area in the 2000s, Vienna Airport supplanted Bratislava Airport as the primary airport serving Bratislava.

 To accommodate future growth, in 1998 Vienna Airport published a master plan that outlined expansion projects until 2015.
-These projects included a new office park, railway station, cargo center, general aviation center, air traffic control tower, terminal, and runway.
+These projects included a new office park, railway station, cargo centre, general aviation centre, air traffic control tower, terminal, and runway.
 Additionally, the plan called for streamlined security control.
-The centerpiece of the enlargement was the new terminal, dubbed Skylink during its construction.
+The centrepiece of the enlargement was the new terminal, dubbed Skylink during its construction.
 In 2002, the airport's management estimated that building the new terminal will cost €401.79 million.
 However, costs skyrocketed and in 2009 stood at an estimated €929.5 million.
 The Austrian Court of Audit then recommended that the airport implement several cost-savings measures, which in the Court's estimate brought down final costs to €849.15 million, still more than double the original plans.

 On 5 June 2012, the new Austrian Star Alliance Terminal (Terminal 3, named Skylink during its construction) was opened, which enables the airport to handle up to 30 million passengers per year.
 Construction started in 2004 and was suspended due to projected cost increases in 2009, but resumed in 2010.
 The maximum planned costs totaled less than €770 million.
 Following concerns over the mismanagement of the Skylink project, chief executive Herbert Kaufman agreed to resign at the end of December 2010.
 The new building with its North Pier has 17 jetbridges and makes the airport capable of handling more aircraft, although the new terminal is not able to handle Airbus A380 aircraft.
 However, the older Concourse D will see an upgrade to accommodate the A380.

-Since the opening of Terminal 3, a few terminals and concourses underwent refurbishment.
-Terminal 1 and Concourses B and D were refurbished between 2012 and 2018.
-Between 2018 and 2022, a refurbishment of Terminal 2 took place, which has now got a new security check for the C and D concourses.